Maria Christina, Duchess of Teschen: Last years and death

 Maria Christina no longer exercised any political influence.
 After a stay in Münster during the winter of 1792-1793 she moved with the seriously ill Albert to his hometown Dresden.
 They lived harmoniously, but without their previous warm relationship, and therefore no longer had such an elaborate court.
 At the beginning of 1794 they learned that the Emperor would now give them financial support.
 After their permanent move to Vienna, Maria Christina and her husband lived in the palace of Count Emanuel Silva-Tarouca.
 In the future, Albert was mainly concerned in his art collection.
 After the rise of Napoleon, Maria Christina was deeply shocked when she knew about the military clashes and the signing of the Treaty of Campo Formio (18 October 1797) between Napoleon and Francis II.

 In 1797 Maria Christina, who had become melancholic, began to suffer from a stomach disease.
 She went to bathing in Teplitz in July 1797 and had a short-term improvement in her health, but soon suffered again with great pain.
 Due to the restructuring of the Augustinerbastei, she and her husband rented the Palais Kaunitz and moved there.
-After a new short recovery, Maria Christina became more and more sick in the middle of June 1798; after writing to Albert a farewell letter in which she mentioned her deep and lifelong love for him, she died the following day on 24 June 1798 aged 56 from poisoning by dirty water.She was buried in the Tuscan Vault of the Imperial Crypt in Vienna.
+After a new short recovery, Maria Christina became more and more sick in the middle of June 1798; after writing to Albert a farewell letter in which she mentioned her deep and lifelong love for him, she died the following day on 24 June 1798 aged 56.
+She was buried in the Tuscan Vault of the Imperial Crypt in Vienna.
 Her heart was buried separately and is located in the Herzgruft, behind the Loreto Chapel in the Augustinian Church within the Hofburg Palace complex in Vienna.

 After the death of his wife, the deeply saddened Albert built an impressive cenotaph for Maria Christina in the Augustinian church.
 In the ornaments of this tomb, a work of the famous neoclassical sculptor Antonio Canova, was notably seen that not a single Christian symbol is displayed but several Freemasons motifs are shown.
 The flat pyramid wall contains a medallion of Maria Christina's and figures in Carrara marble.
 It bears the inscription Uxori Optimae Albertus, implying a dedication from Albert to his excellent wife.
 In a book published in 1805 by Van de Vivere, which deals with the tomb of Canova and is also available in a German translation of the same year, it is clearly shown that the grave monument has arisen out of the Christian thought, although the impact of Enlightenment is noticeable.
 With the language of allegory Canova created mourning symbols and figures which were used in antiquity and in the early Christian period.
 After his death in 1822, Albert was buried next to her and their daughter.